 As a freshman at Fredonia, Katelyn organized a vocal jazz octet at the request of Bruce Johnstone, then-Director of Jazz Studies, to perform with Matt Catingub as he guest-conducted the Buffalo Philharmonic Orchestra.
 The Fredonia Voices (inspired by New York Voices) would be praised for their stand-out debut feature, The Buffalo News noting “amazingly, this was reportedly their first public performance.
 They were terrific – smooth, suave and tight.”
 The Fredonia Voices performed twice with the Cleveland Jazz Orchestra in Cleveland and Fredonia, returned to the BPO with Matt Catingub, and headlined alongside their namesake, New York Voices, in 2017.

-Katelyn also cultivates an interest in various styles outside of her pursuits in jazz.
-For six summers, Katelyn has served as Associate Music Director and in-house a cappella arranger for Rochester Broadway Theatre League’s musical theatre bootcamp, Summer Stars, alongside numerous Broadway veterans and under the artistic direction of Nikki Snelson.
+Katelyn spends the holiday seasons caroling with The Other Reindeer and TCE Carolers and the summers as Associate Music Director and in-house a cappella arranger for Rochester Broadway Theatre League’s musical theatre bootcamp, Summer Stars, and Musical Theatre Mayhem, alongside numerous Broadway veterans and under the artistic direction of Nikki Snelson.
 In 2016, Katelyn spent five months studying Irish Traditional Song at the Irish World Academy of Music and Dance, and attended the Inishowen Song & Ballad Seminar for two years.
 While studying alongside the Academy’s Voice and Dance majors, Katelyn was a featured soloist in their Gospel, Chant, and Musical Theatre Ensembles, and has been called a “vocal chameleon” by retired Fredonia Director of Choral Activities, Dr. Donald Lang.